 Dreamflows is a fully automated system that polls the Internet for stream and reservoir data, and stores it in a database.
 It also estimates the flows at some sites, based on the flows at other, known, sites.
-It correlates all this flow data and uses it to create a daily report.
-Dreamflows emails the report to all subscribers who requested one on that day, and at the same time updates the current Daily Dreamflows report webpages.
+Around 5pm, it correlates all this flow data and uses it to create a daily report.
+Dreamflows emails the report to all subscribers who requested one on that day, and at the same time updates the current Daily Dreamflows report web pages.

 Dreamflows also maintains a separate database, with realtime flow information for select rivers (currently California and Nevada only), including a number of estimated flows.
-Dreamflows updates this database every 30 minutes during the day, every hour at night, and at the same time updates the Realtime report page (see the River Flows page for links to other formats).
+Dreamflows updates this database every 5 minutes during the day, every hour at night, and at the same time updates the Realtime report page (see the River Flows page for links to other formats).

-The information for most sites (all those without an "est" or "rough" next to them) is taken verbatim from an "official" flow site (e.g. CDEC or USGS).
-In other words, Dreamflows reports information taken directly from the Internet.
-In general this data is reasonably accurate and consistent, but any number of factors may cause error: for example river bed changes due to a flood, gauge damage, transmission errors, out-of-date rating tables, etc. Reporting flows is not always an exact science!
+The flow information for most sites (all those without an "est", "rough", "fant" or "sched" next to them on the reports) is taken verbatim from an "official" source (e.g. CDEC or USGS).
+In general this data is reasonably accurate and consistent, but any number of factors may cause error: for example river bed changes, gauge damage, transmission errors, out-of-date rating tables, etc. Reporting flows is not always an exact science!

 Flows that are marked "est" are estimates, calculated by applying mathematical formulae to flows at other sites.
 In effect, statistical methods are used to estimate the flow.
 Many of the flows estimated in this way should be quite close to the actual flows, but some could be wildly off.
 Flows marked "rough" are even more prone to error than those marked "est".
 Flows marked "fant" are even more prone to error than those marked "rough" - treat them only as trend predictors, not as actual future flows.
 Please don't make expensive or time-consuming plans around any of these three kinds of flow estimate.
 Flows marked "sched" are usually reliable, though beware: actual flows are almost always a little higher than advertised, and sometimes much higher.

-The Dreamflows disclaimer makes it clear that the reported flow information reflects conditions only at the time measurements were taken ... and that flows can (and do) change at a moment's notice.
+The Dreamflows disclaimer makes it clear that the reported flow information reflects conditions only at the time measurements were taken ... and that flows can (and sometimes do) change at a moment's notice.
+This is all true!
 Therefore, please use these flows for planning trips, not for deciding whether or not to put on the river once there.
 Use your judgement at the put-in or take-out, whichever is more appropriate, to estimate the actual flow for yourself.
 Then compare the characteristics of the river at this flow to your skills, and decide if putting on is right for you.
 If in doubt, consult an expert or do something else today.

 Many (but not all) of the flow sites listed in the report have links to graphs showing recent flows.
 This can be useful for seeing trends and patterns, and for obtaining the very latest flows.
 To display the graph for a given river, click on the second (blue) link.
 Note that reports via email in TEXT-ONLY format don't offer this feature, but all other formats do.

 Sites that have a next to them are currently considered to be at or near "optimum" flow, based on guide books, Internet sources and personal experience.
 Of course, that's hugely subjective.
-Note also that there's a big difference between "optimum" and "runnable", and not all sites have associated "optimum" flows.
+Not all sites have associated "optimum" flows, and non-"optimum" flows can still be great fun.
 So, is simply a way of saying: "Hey, don't forget about me!"

-All flow-related dates and times are for the local timezone in effect where (and when) the data was recorded.
+All flow-related dates and times use the local timezone in effect where the data was recorded.
 For California, this means all flow data is reported in Pacific Time.
 This is PDT (7 hours behind GMT) in summer, and PST (8 hours behind GMT) in winter.
 However, some States (e.g. Oregon) span two time zones, so although most flow data for Oregon is reported in Pacific Time, some data in the eastern part is reported in Mountain Time.

 The online reports (though currently not emailed reports) feature a dynamic linking mechanism into the bulletin board.
 This offers you an easy way to zero in on topics that apply to a particular flow site.
 Amongst other things, it also offers you a way to start a new topic applicable to a particular flow site.
 For more information, visit the relevant help page.